 One of the most prominent ones is high throughput screening (HTS).
 Over the past decades, unbiased HTS remained one of the core approaches of many pharmaceutical and biotechnology companies to identify novel starting points for drug development.
 In fact, a recent analysis of clinical candidates suggests that random HTS generates ~30% of novel leads.
 The quality of the outcomes from the HTS campaigns depends on several factors such as robustness and quality of the primary assay, buffer composition, readout technology, kinetics including incubation times and temperatures, composition of the compound library, quality of automation, as well as the post-screen hit-triaging strategy.
-Evaluating the hits to select hit compounds that are worth pursuing from HTS campaigns as a chemical lead in a drug discovery program is a major challenge.
-Therefore, having appropriate follow-up assay cascades in place is crucial for any successful hit-finding effort.
+Evaluating the hits in order to select hit compounds that are worth pursuing form HTS campaigns as a chemical lead in a drug discovery program is a major challenge.
+Therefore, we have appropriate follow-up assay cascades in place, because they are crucial for any successful hit-finding effort.

 Pivot Park Screening Centre receives and screens customer libraries ranging from thousands to millions of compounds.
 We mainly screen in 384- or 1536-well formats of both echo-compatible and noncompatible plates or alternatively screens our own ~0.3 million diverse compound library.
 Fully automated data analysis follows.
 Identified active compounds are typically retested and then redelivered in REMP tubes.
 The compounds are profiled in primary and follow-up assays for hit triaging and subsequent dose-response curve (DRC) testing and biophysical characterization for confirmed hit characterization.